Starrywoof/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction
 Competition Task: Given factors influencing employee attrition and records of whether employees have resigned, build a model to predict employees who are likely to resign.
+The logistic regression model achieved an accuracy of 0.90285 and ranked 13th out of 269 teams in the Data Castle Data Mining Competition.

 ## Data Analysis Methods:
 ### 1. Exploring Data